Grammarsalad/B_Kits/README.md

 **Component 001: INSTALL ALL REVISED AND NEW KITS (RADICAL VERSION)**

 This Component will use more 'extreme' measures to radically rework the way that kits and classes work in the game.
-While kit and class selection will appear more or less the same while playing the game, this component will make a number of changes 'under the hood' to allow for things like unique bard spell lists, removed opposition schools, and so on.
+While kit and class selection will appear more or less the same while playing the game, this component will make a number of changes 'under the hood' to allow for things like removed opposition schools, and so on.
 See the Details Below

 ## Component 001